lightstep/cloud-native-observability/08 - telemetry-roi.md

 unthinkable volumes of data about their processes and systems for analysis and decision-making.
-Different stakeholders each have their own telemetry desires -- security teams demand access and flow logging, analysts demand usage and journey analytics, SRE's need high-fidelity resource and transaction telemetry.
+Different stakeholders each have their own telemetry desires -- security teams demand access and flow logging, analysts demand usage and journey analytics, SREs need high-fidelity resource and transaction telemetry.
 The data stores and tools each of these roles require are often disparate and nonintegrated, leading to a need to either warehouse vast quantities of data or duplicate it to various endpoints.
 Managing this stream requires no small